Casino Royale (1967 film): Development

-By 1964, with Feldman having invested nearly $550,000 of his own money into pre-production of Casino Royale, he decided to try a deal with Eon Productions and United Artists.
-The attempt at a co-production eventually fell through as Feldman frequently argued with Broccoli and Saltzman, especially regarding the profit divisions and when the Casino Royale adaptation would start production.
+By 1964, with Feldman having invested nearly $550,000 of his own money into pre-production, he decided to try a deal with Eon Productions and United Artists.
+The attempt at a co-production eventually fell through, for Feldman frequently argued with Broccoli and Saltzman, especially regarding the profit divisions and when the Casino Royale adaptation would start production.
 Feldman eventually decided to offer his project to Columbia Pictures through a script written by Ben Hecht, and the studio accepted.
-Given Eon's series led to spy films being in vogue at the time, Feldman opted to make his film a spoof of the Bond series instead of a straightforward adaptation.
+Given that Eon's series had led to spy films being in vogue at the time, Feldman opted to make his film a spoof of the Bond series instead of a straightforward adaptation.
 Hecht's contribution to the project, if not the final result, was in fact substantial and he wrote several complete drafts.
 In May 1966, Time magazine reported that Hecht had "three bashes" at completing a script, while his papers contained material from four surviving screenplays by Hecht.
 His treatments were almost entirely "straight" adaptations, far closer to the original source novel than the spoof which the final production became.
-A draft from 1957 discovered in Hecht's papers — but which does not identify the screenwriter — is a direct adaptation of the novel, albeit with the Bond character absent, instead being replaced by a poker-playing American gangster.
+A draft from 1957 discovered in Hecht's papers—but which does not identify the screenwriter—is a direct adaptation of the novel, albeit with the Bond character absent, instead being replaced by a poker-playing American gangster.